SamruddhiJojare/Census-Data-Analysis-Dashboard-Project/README.md

 # 📊 India Census 2011 – Tableau Dashboard Series

 Welcome to the visualization series based on India’s **Census 2011**!
-This Tableau project transforms raw demographic and educational data into **six interactive dashboards** — enabling users to seamlessly explore patterns, disparities, and insights across gender, geography, and literacy.
+This Tableau project transforms raw population demographic and educational data into **six interactive dashboards** — enabling users to seamlessly explore patterns, disparities, and insights across gender, geography, and literacy.

 ---